faye-delusion/garry/README.md

 }
 ```
 replace `TOKEN` with your bot token, change the `prefix` to whatever the fuck you want and change `logchannel` to the id of the channel where you want bot logs
+* i will change this to auto generate a config file soon (maybe)